-- --Application for Federal Assistance: Form SF-424 (7/03 version or newer) - --Budget Information for Non-construction Programs (for acquisition proposals): Form 424A (Within the award, a Form SF-424A for each year of funding will be required) - -- Assurances for Non-construction Programs: Form SF-424B - --Budget Information for Construction Proposals (as applicable): Form 424C - --Certification Regarding Lobbying: Form CD-511 - --Disclosure of Lobbying Activities: Form SF-LLL (if applicable)
+- --Application for Federal Assistance: Form SF-424 (7/03 version or newer) - --Budget Information for Non-construction Programs (for acquisition proposals): Form 424A - (Within the award, a Form SF-424A for each year of funding will be required)

+--Assurances for Non-construction Programs: Form SF-424B

+- --Budget Information for Construction Proposals (as applicable): Form 424C - --Assurances for Construction Programs (as applicable): SF-424D - --Certification Regarding Lobbying: Form CD-511 - --Disclosure of Lobbying Activities: Form SF-LLL (if applicable)

 Appendices should be limited to materials that directly support the main body of the proposal (e.g., resumes, references, lists of relevant work products or reports, detailed methodologies, data sources, detailed budget information, letters of collaboration, letters of support, lists of data sources, permits, and maps).
 Applicants should paginate their proposal and any appendices.
-Appendices should not total more than 30 total pages and may include Indirect Cost Rate agreement, and Federal forms are not considered as part of the Appendices.
+Appendices should not total more than 30 total pages excluding forms, information to complete forms, detailed budget narrative, and NEPA and environmental compliance information.